perslev/U-Time/README.md

 ut preprocess --out_path data/processed_data.h5 --dataset_splits train_data val_data
 ```

-Start training:
+We may now start training by invoking the `ut train` command.
+Note that many optimization hyperparameters have been pre-specified and are located in the `hyperparameters/hparams.yaml`
+file of your project directory.
+In this demo, we are going to run only a very short training session, but feel free to modify any parameters in the `hparams.yaml` file as you see fit:

 ```
 ut train --num_GPUs=1 --preprocessed --seed 123
 ```

+Following training, a set of candidate models will be available in the folder `models`.
+Using the best one observed (highest validation mean F1 score),
-Predict on the testing sets using all channel combinations and compute majority votes:
+we may predict on the testing sets of both `SEDF-SC` and `DCSM` using all channel combinations as well as compute majority votes by invoking the following `ut predict` command:

 ```
 ut predict --num_GPUs=1 \